VedantWanjari/healchain/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Unless otherwise stated, all code in this repository is licensed under the MIT License.

 **Important:** Users deploying this code are fully responsible for compliance with all applicable laws and regulations, including HIPAA, FDA requirements, and data protection laws.

 ---